Duality Theory for Bounded Lattices: A Comparative Study: Preliminaries

 In this preliminary section we recall the Cornish isomorphism \cite{Cor75} between $\Spec$ and $\Pries$, the Nachbin theorem \cite{Nac49} connecting semilattices with algebraic lattices, and the resulting Pontryagin-style duality between semilattices and algebraic lattices \cite{HMS74}.
 We also specialize this to an equivalence between bounded lattices and what we term coherent lattices (the term that we borrow from pointfree topology \cite[p.~65]{Joh82}).

 For a topological space $X$, let $\mathcal O(X)$ be the frame of opens of $X$.
 We recall \cite[Sec.~II.3.4]{Joh82} that $X$ is {\em coherent} if the compact opens form a bounded sublattice of $\mathcal O(X)$ that is a basis for $X$.
 Observe that each coherent space is compact.
-A closed subset $C$ of $X$ is \emph{irreducible} if it cannot be written as the union of two proper closed subsets.
+A nonempty closed subset $C$ of $X$ is \emph{irreducible} if it cannot be written as the union of two proper closed subsets.
 The space $X$ is \emph{sober} if each closed irreducible subset is the closure of a unique point.
 Observe that each sober space is $T_0$.
-If $X$ is coherent and sober, then $X$ is called a \emph{spectral space} \cite[p.~43]{Hoc69} (see also \cite[Def.~1.1.5] {DST19} or \cite[p.~65]{Joh82}, where these spaces are called coherent).
+If $X$ is coherent and sober, then $X$ is called a \emph{spectral space} \cite[p.~43]{Hoc69} (see also \cite[Def.~1.1.5] {DST19} or \cite[p.~65]{Joh82}; in the latter these spaces are called coherent).
 A map $f \colon X \to Y$ between spectral spaces is a \emph{spectral map} provided the pullback of a compact open is compact open.
+Note that each spectral map is continuous.
 Let $\Spec$ be the category of spectral spaces and spectral maps.

 A compact ordered space $X$ is a \emph{Priestley space} if it satisfies the Priestley separation axiom: If $x \not\le y$, then there is a clopen upset $U$ containing $x$ and missing $y$.
 Let $\Pries$ be the category of Priestley spaces and continuous order-preserving maps.